List of Mormon fundamentalist leaders: Major Mormon fundamentalist groups

-When the LDS Church began excommunicating members who practiced polygamy after the Second Manifesto, Mormon fundamentalists began breaking away from the LDS Church.
+After losing protracted legal battle with the Federal government regarding the legality of Plural Marriage (see Morrill Anti-Bigamy Act and Reynolds v.
+United States) the LDS Church issued the 1890 Manifesto prohibiting further polygymous marriages.
+The church began excommunicating members who practiced polygamy after the 1904 Second Manifesto, and Mormon fundamentalists began breaking away from the LDS Church.

 At first, there was one main Mormon fundamentalist group, the Council of Friends, also known as the "Woolley group" and the "Priesthood Council".
 The Council of Friends was centered in Salt Lake City and the Short Creek Community, later called Colorado City, Arizona, and Hildale, Utah.
-The Council of Friends would ultimately split into four Mormon fundamentalist sects, the Latter Day Church of Christ (1935) located in Salt Lake City, Utah; the Apostolic United Brethren (1954), located in Bluffdale, Utah; the Fundamentalist Church of Jesus Christ of Latter-Day Saints (1954), located in Colorado City, Arizona, and Hildale, Utah; and the Kingston Group or the Davis County Cooperative Society.
+The Council of Friends would ultimately split into four Mormon fundamentalist sects: the Latter Day Church of Christ (1935) located in Salt Lake City, Utah; the Apostolic United Brethren (1954), located in Bluffdale, Utah; the Fundamentalist Church of Jesus Christ of Latter-Day Saints (1954), located in Colorado City, Arizona, and Hildale, Utah; and the Kingston Group or the Davis County Cooperative Society.
 While some believe the LeBaron groups also broke away from the so-called "Priesthood Group," the LeBarons never were part of the Hildale/Colorado City movement.
 The Church of the Firstborn of the Fulness of Times, located in Chihuahua, Mexico claimed authority from Benjamin F. Johnson through Alma Dayer LeBaron.